Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 What is Kodava food and what does it taste like?

-Kodava cuisine belongs to the Coorg planter community and exists almost nowhere else in India.
+Kodava food is the cuisine of the Coorg planter community, and it exists almost nowhere else in India.
 The defining dishes: pandi curry (pork slow-cooked with kachampuli, a sour dark vinegar pressed from a wild Coorg fruit that gives the dish a flavour profile found in no other Indian cuisine), kadambuttu (steamed rice dumplings), akki rotti (rice flatbread cooked dry on a griddle), noolputtu (string hoppers), koli barthad (dry-fried country chicken), and bamboo shoot curry during monsoon.
 Kachampuli is the benchmark: if the estate does not have it in the kitchen, the food is not Kodava.
 The cuisine is earthy, sour-forward, and entirely unlike the generic Karnataka food served at resorts under a Coorg brand.

 Is Evolve Back Coorg (formerly Orange County) a genuine plantation stay?